zaoqi/kindlelauncher/README.txt

 AS A COURTESY THESE APPLICATIONS ARE LISTED ON THE MAIN THREAD UNDER KNOWN ISSUES.

 ALSO: SOME EXTENSION SUCH AS Kterm ARE DEVICE SPECIFIC.
-THIS LAUNCHER WON'T MAGICALLY MAKE CODE THAT IS DEVICE SPECIFIC WORK ON OTHER DEVICES.
+THIS LAUNCHER WON'T MAGICALLY MAKE DEVICE-SPECIFIC CODE WORK ON OTHER DEVICES.
 If it doesn't normally work on that type of device?
 It won't work via this either.

 Enough shouting.
-It's a launcher of "other things" not an exciting thing in itself...
+It's a launcher of "other things" not an exciting thing in itself.

-We have now included a few helper scripts to get you going called "Helper" (attached on main thread - unzip to [FAT-ROOT]/extensions/helper)
+We have now included a few helper scripts to get you going called "Helper" (attached on main thread - unzip to [FAT-ROOT]/extensions/helper) And also a set of extensions for the main KUAL helpers (also available from main thread)

 #####################################
 # Requirements, Installation & Use: #